c-dilks/clas12-env/README.md

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ### Special Modules
+Most modules here just update your environment for a single, particular software package, by adding that package's directory to some runtime executable or library search paths.
+The modules below are a bit different.
+Remember that `module show` will also print what it will do to your environment.
+* clas12
+  * an "uber-module" providing a full clas12 environment by loading a bunch of other modules
+* geant4
+  * adds the independent geant4-related modulefiles, e.g. gemc, to the search path
+* tmpfs
+  * sets various envionment variables to get various software to use a `/tmp` alternative, e.g. for when it's mounted noexec
+  * maven, apptainer, java, things that honor `TMPDIR` ...
-These two modules are required by many other modules to provide some 3rd-patry dependencies.
+Also, these two modules below are required by many other modules to provide some 3rd-patry dependencies.
 No automated recipe currently exists for these installations, but they required only very standard build and/or install procedures with no patching.
 * system
-  * sets `OSRELEASE` based on the operating system
+  * sets `OSRELEASE` based on the operating system (via [this script](util/osrelease.py))
   * sets `CLAS12_HOME` (only for convenience)
   * sets `PATH`, `LD_LIBRARY_PATH`, and `PKG_CONFIG_PATH` for these C++ libraries:
     * [fmt](https://github.com/fmtlib/fmt)